JGabrielNeto/JGabrielNeto/README.md

 - 🚀 Currently I'm working on <a href="https://eqi.com.br/" target="_blank">EQI</a> as a front-end developer, working with TypeScript and React/NextJS.

-- ⚡ You can see my first project live <a href="https://jgabrielneto.github.io/NLW-Heat-Origin-JGabriel/">here!</a>

 <br><br>

 ## 🛠 &nbsp;Tech Stack